OjureFred/OjureFred/README.md

 ## Skills and Expertise
 - Fullstack development with seamless integration of backend and frontend technologies.
-- Building scalable APIs using Django and FastAPI.
+- Building scalable APIs using Node JS, Django and FastAPI.
 - Creating dynamic user interfaces with React and TypeScript.
 - Implementing AI models into web applications for enhanced functionality.
 - Proficient in database design and optimization.